salvois/LargeXlsx/README.md

 LargeXlsx - Minimalistic .net library to write large XLSX files
 ===============================================================

-This is a minimalistic library, written in C# targeting .net standard 2.0, providing a tiny layer above Microsoft's https://github.com/OfficeDev/Open-XML-SDK[Office Open XML library] to facilitate creation of very large Excel files in XLSX format.
+This is a minimalistic library, written in C# targeting .net standard 2.0, providing a tiny layer above Microsoft's [Office Open XML library](https://github.com/OfficeDev/Open-XML-SDK) to facilitate creation of very large Excel files in XLSX format.

 This library provides simple primitives to write data in a streamed manner, so that potentially huge files can be created while consuming a low, constant amount of memory.